 Issuers’ crisis preparations and responses, and bondholder engagement, are two key areas of focus when considering the credit implications of the COVID-19 pandemic through an environmental, social and governance (ESG) lens.

-From 2020, the PRI publishes quarterly updates on the progress that CRAs are making to enhance the transparent and systematic integration of ESG factors in credit risk analysis, in keeping with their commitment to the ESG in Credit Risk and Ratings Statement.
+To see the progress CRAs are making to enhance the integration of ESG factors in credit risk analysis, in keeping with their commitment to the above Statement, check the PRI’s quarterly updates.

 The PRI’s ESG in credit risk and ratings project is for the first time bringing voices from the corporate side into the conversation on how to better incorporate EGS factors into credit analysis.